top of page

 What is Single Touch Payroll Phase 2, and what are the concerns?

-Start date of 1 July 2021 for mandatory STP Phase 2 reporting is too soon!
+The start date of 1 July 2021 for mandatory STP Phase 2 reporting is too soon!
 (3/02/2021 - STP Phase 2 start date now 1 January 2022)

 STP Phase 1 was only about reporting the Payment Summary information.
 In essence, as long as the data was corrected and reported in time for the Individual Income Tax Return (IITR), there was no detrimental effect on the recipient's welfare.